 The alchemist laughed, a forced sound that made Lapis wince.
 He dug into his long coat front, and withdrew a shiny, hand-sized object that flashed as brightly as his fake gold hemming; the thief gasped and held up his hands before a gray smoke billowed from it and he fell, unconscious, maybe dead.
-The alchemist, with a sniff, toed him to no response, and grinned widely before looking around the barn’s ground level.
+The alchemist, with a sniff, toed him with the tip of his shoe to no response, and grinned widely before looking around the barn’s ground level.
 He carefully peeked outside, then shook his head and shuffled out.

-Lapis hastened down the ladder before walking to the thief.
+Lapis hastened down the loft’s ladder before walking to the thief.
 She bent down and stuck her hand in front of his mouth; he breathed.
 Had the alchemist mistaken his collapse as death?
 How long might he remain unconscious?
 If the item did not work as intended, then perhaps not long.
-Once he woke, he would likely attack the alchemist in fury, and she did not need the interference.
+Once he woke, he would likely attack the alchemist in fury, and she did not need that annoyance.

-She dug in her pouch, withdrew a cloth soaked in sleeping oil, and briefly slapped it over his nose and mouth.
+She dug in her pouch, withdrew a cloth soaked in sleeping oil, and slapped it over his nose and mouth.
 Satisfied he would not wake, she scavenged a rope from the odds and ends that littered the floor and tied his hands and feet behind his back.
-As the last bit of business, she popped a small throwing knife from its place in her gauntlet, cut a square of cloth from his dirt-crusted shirt and gagged him before smacking her hands against her thighs, satisfied.
-If she did manage to pull this one off, she would finally have another tale equal to those Patch told while they sat on top of the House roof, watching the sun slowly sink behind the smoky horizon.
+As the last bit of business, she popped a small throwing knife from its place in her gauntlet, cut a square of cloth from his dirt-crusted shirt, and gagged him before smacking her hands against her thighs, satisfied.
+If she pulled this one off, she would finally have another tale equal to those Patch told while they sat on top of the House roof, watching the sun sink behind the smoky horizon.

-She heard the alchemist noisily rummage around the shack, and softly snuck from the barn to the sole window of the small, squat structure.
+The alchemist noisily rummaged around the shack, and she softly snuck from the barn to the sole window of the small, squat structure.
 She pressed her back to the side and listened intently.
 He grumbled and moaned about the lack of food, all the while chewing around his words.
-He ate long enough she decided he had swallowed everything edible he could find, then he retired with loud, heavy snores.
+He ate long enough she decided he swallowed everything edible he could find, then he retired with loud, heavy snores.

-He obviously thought the thief dead, due his lack of concern for a confrontation.
-He also obviously believed himself safe on the farm due to Hoyt’s blessing.
+He obviously thought the thief dead, due to his lack of concern for a confrontation.
+He also obviously believed himself safe on the farm because of Hoyt’s blessing.
 She doubted he would take much interest in his surroundings, which suited her just fine.
 She planned to take advantage of his nonchalance.

 She returned to the window and peered through, but the alchemist had not moved.
 Good.

 She turned the doorknob and slowly, slowly, opened the door.
 It squeaked a little, but the snores drowned out the sound.
-She slipped inside and immediately grabbed the tech from the table.
-It had multiple scratches and dents, with an awkward weight towards the tip.
+She slipped inside and snagged the tech from the table.
+It sported multiple scratches and dents, with an awkward weight towards the tip.
 She wondered at it.
 She always had the impression that tech was sleek and well-maintained, otherwise it did not work as expected.
-The object she held looked to have been dropped multiple times.
-Maybe that was why it had broken.
+The object she held looked as if someone had dropped it multiple times.
+Maybe that was why it broke.
 Hopefully it remained that way.

 She took it outside and set it to the side of the horse paddock, hidden in the tall grass.
 Then she returned to the shack, studied the alchemist, and pondered her options.
 She could knock him out using the cloth soaked in sleep oil and drag him to the cart.
 She could wake him, bind him, then force him to walk to the cart before she knocked him out.
 She really did not want to interact with him, however; if he managed to buy his way out of a jail cell, she did not want him to know what she looked like, so he could hunt her down.
 As important as he was to Hoyt, he would have the means, and want, to do so.
 That would put her street rats in danger.